 Do you have to be fast to join the club?

 No – we cater for swimmers of all abilities.
-Before joining, swimmers should be able to confidently swim 50m of each of the strokes (25m of Butterfly) and be willing to learn and have fun along the way.
+Before joining, swimmers should be able to confidently swim 25m of Freestyle, Backstroke and breaststroke (Butterfly can be taught) and be willing to learn and have fun along the way.
 Similarly, most swim meets that we attend don’t have qualifying times – this means that a swimmer won’t be excluded from competing if their time for a certain event is considered ‘slow’.

 WHICH IS THE RIGHT SQUAD TO JOIN?

 Our coaches will advise you which squad to join when you come for an assessment (register here).

 To learn more about each squad and the pathway to the top, click below:

 Depending on the age and ability of a swimmer, the Coaches will advise a suitable number of sessions to attend.
 This could range anywhere from swimming socially at 2 sessions per week to becoming a member of our national target squad who train 8 sessions per week.
 More information on training times can be found on the training page.

 Is there a group or team aspect to swimming?

 Yes, although some aspects of swimming are based around personal targets and achievements, it is still very much a team sport.
 We train as a team, and therefore compete as a team.
 Club nights are a great social outlet for all swimmers and all swimmers travel to swim meets together to ensure a healthy team environment.